barlage/mpas_testcase/README.md

 `modules` : modules used to compile init_atmosphere

-`clean` : if "true", will clobber the case directory
+`clean_before` : if "true", will clobber the case directory (will then recreate static file, which is the slowest step)

+`clean_after` : if "true", remove the step run directories

 `case_base` : directory where you want the case to be created